-Failure to satisfy the examiners in these requirements will result in the student being transferred to the programme of the same title without industrial/professional experience, and being assessed according to the normal rules for that programme.

-6. If an Examination Board has documented evidence that, (a) a student's work, attendance or engagement has been unsatisfactory, and (b) the student has been formally warned of the unsatisfactory work, attendance or engagement but has not shown significant improvement acceptable to the Board, then the Board has the right to refuse assessment.
-See Regulation XX - Work and Attendance of Students and the Policy on Recording and Monitoring Attendance.
+- The candidate must normally attain an overall average of 50% or higher in year 1 of the programme to continue on the BSc (Hons) International Management route. - Failure to satisfy the examiners in these requirements will result in the student being transferred to the BSc (Hons) Management programme at the end of year 1 and assessed according to the normal rules for that programme. - Students with fails and multiple compensated marks on their transcripts are at risk of not being accepted by partner institutions for the third year study abroad element of the International Management programme.
+In such cases, students will progress as candidates for the BSc (Hons) Management programme according to the normal rules for that programme. - 6.
+If an Examination Board has documented evidence that, (a) a student's work, attendance or engagement has been unsatisfactory, and (b) the student has been formally warned of the unsatisfactory work, attendance or engagement but has not shown significant improvement acceptable to the Board, then the Board has the right to refuse assessment.
+See Regulation XX Work and Attendance of Students and the Policy on Recording and Monitoring Attendance.
 (13)